How to Create the Ultimate Desk Setup!

 Speaking of speaking, if you're the type to use a headset regularly at work or as part of your elite gamer setup, installing a command hook to the side of your desk can give your favourite pair of cans a home so they’re always ready at all times.
 Command hooks and cable management dots are also great for holding odd cables that you frequently use, such as chargers and HDMI cables for portable setups.
 A good lamp also can’t hurt, especially for those late-night study sessions.

 If we’re talking desk setups, we have to address the RGB elephant in the room.
 If you’re a gamer and need some extra pointers to take your station to the next level, then this part is for you!

 To add some extra bling to your desk, Led strips are incredibly cheap nowadays and you can easily buy one to line the trim of your desk to add a back glow to your desk to reduce eye-strain while also giving your set up that extra pizazz.

 A good mouse pad is always good too!
 Purchasing a nice XL mouse pad to cover both your mouse and keyboard ensure they’ve got a good surface area to stick to while also adding a bit of extra comfort to your forearms.

 Now that you’ve found a home for your workstation and threaded your chargers between the desk and the wall, you’re now ready to enjoy your new study station.
-Hopefully, it brings your inspiration, drive, and energy to your work ethic, and if not well at least you’ve got a nice place to drink coffee and play solitaire.
+Hopefully, it brings you inspiration, drive, and energy to your work ethic, and if not, well at least you’ve got a nice place to drink coffee and play solitaire.
 Whether you’ve got a small nook or a centre stage battle station, it’s your desk to your liking and a home for you to put your brain at work, even if it is just watching funny cat videos.

 Should I invest in “ergonomic” furniture?